AdobeDocs/campaign-classic.en/help/campaign/using/about-response-manager.md

    or

    Create one or more hypotheses on offers.
-Refer to [Creating a hypothesis on an offer](../../campaign/using/creating-hypotheses.md#creating-a-hypothesis-on-an-offer).
+Refer to [Create a hypothesis on an offer](../../campaign/using/creating-hypotheses.md#creating-a-hypothesis-on-an-offer).

 1. Check hypothesis results.
 Refer to [Hypothesis tracking](../../campaign/using/hypothesis-tracking.md).
 1. Re-launch hypotheses if necessary.
-Refer to [Creating a hypothesis on the fly on a delivery](../../campaign/using/creating-hypotheses.md#creating-a-hypothesis-on-the-fly-on-a-delivery).
+Refer to [Create a hypothesis on the fly on a delivery](../../campaign/using/creating-hypotheses.md#creating-a-hypothesis-on-the-fly-on-a-delivery).